precice/preeco-orga/guidelines/guidelines-adapters.md

 We consider an adapter fulfilling all of these criteria as *Interoperable* and *maintainable*.
 The adapter plays well with other adapters from the community and feels part of the preCICE ecosystem.
 The preCICE maintainers are, if necessary, able to maintain the adapter (e.g. update it to newer preCICE versions).

 - [ ] The adapter is accompanied by one or more application cases to test it, covering the complete claimed functionality.
 These test cases can be provided as independent application cases.
+- [ ] The adapter has a clear open-source license.
+- [ ] The adapter uses a publicly-accessible version control system.
 - [ ] The adapter configuration covers the mesh name, data names, participant name, and name of the preCICE configuration file.
 - [ ] In the adapter configuration, standard names are possible for the coupled data (e.g., `Displacement`).
 - [ ] There is a clearly defined code style and a provided formatter (e.g., clang-format specification file).